Pharmaceutical contract management software is software for managing clinical, vendor, research, quality, licensing, and commercial agreements.

 - Pharma’s most important work happens through other companies’ contracts.
 CROs, CMOs, distributors, and licensing partners do the work.
 The agreements are the control layer.

-- ContractSafe offers unlimited users, 30-minute setup, and AI extraction across the full portfolio.
+- ContractSafe gives you unlimited users, sets up in just 30 minutes, and uses AI to pull out key details from all your contracts.
 It’s the CLM for the company, not a replacement for clinical trial management systems.

 The $8 Million Day: What Contract Delays Cost Pharma